itfrombit/osx_handmade_minimal/README.md

 Hot-loading is supported, so you can just run 'make' again while the application is running to build and reload the newest code.

-This repository works with Casey's source code from handmade_hero_day_072_source.
+This repository works with Casey's source code from handmade_hero_day_092_source.

+For better rendering performance, build the project in Release mode (this is the Makefile default).
+You can also temporarily set the renderAtHalfSpeed flag in HandmadeView.mm to reduce the effective rendering rate to 30fps instead of the default 60fps.

 Author